focus-editor/focus/LOG.md

     - Put the open editors at the top
     - Implement fuzzy searching with letter highlighting etc
     - Input:
         - Make sure the cursor doesn't drift as string grows (try disabling kerning first).
-Understand whether there are any precision/rounding errors
         - Select by mouse
         - Select words by ctrl+D
         - Fix the weird doubling of characters when pasted a newline

-- Search text
-    - Use the naive functions first, optimise later if needed (also measure first)
-    - Case-sensitive
-    - Case-insensitive

 - Enable vsync (hmm tried it but it was terrible)
 - Add a warning on large texts (maybe semi-transparent)